avive/wasm_on_the_blockchain/README.md

 - Team members from Parity, Wasmer.io, Ethereum/EWASM, Mozilla and Spacemesh
 - Lin Clark, Till Schneidereit, Dan Gohman, Syrus Akbary, Alex Beregszaszi, Lane Retin, Fredrik Harrysson, Yaron Wittenstein, Aviv Eyal and many more wasm geeks...

-## SELECTED SESSIONS
-- Wasmer.io: a wasm runtime for blockchains
-- Parity: Requirements for a wasm execution engine from blockchain perspective and the lightbeam wasm compiler
-- EWASM: project vision, status, plan and challenges
-- Mozilla: WASM beyond the browser and WASI - High level and Tech drill-down.

 ## COST
 This community event is free as in free beer, but to keep the quality of attendees consistent we ask you to apply.
 We have limited capacity of about 50 people for this event.
 Lunch, snacks, coffee and beer will be provided.